smiguraantal/Digital-Clock/README.md

 By modifying the source code, the display of the numbers can be easily adjusted: changing the `UNIT` in the `Constants` interface alters the size of the numbers, while modifying the `LIGHT_COLOR` and `DARK_COLOR` constants changes the colors of the illuminated and dim segments.

+## Setup

+To start the application, run the `DigitalClock.java` file located in the `org.example` package.

 ## Screenshots

 <img src=docs/01.jpg alt="" width="600">